 If you are planning to use only the Portland Group compilers, add the following to your .login or .profile file to set up your environment.

 if (-r /usr/usc/pgi/default/setup.csh) then source /usr/usc/pgi/default/setup.csh endif

-How can I find out what software is available on the HPCC?
+How can I find out what software is available on the HPC?

-A comprehensive list of all software installed in the HPCC environment can be found in the /usr/usc directory.
+A comprehensive list of all software installed in the HPC environment can be found in the /usr/usc directory.
 Most traditional UNIX utilities can be found in /usr/bin.

-Why am I getting a “command not found” error when I try to run applications, such as MATLAB or SAS, on HPCC?
+Why am I getting a “command not found” error when I try to run applications, such as MATLAB or SAS, on HPC?

 This can be resolved by sourcing the application’s environment.
 Below is an example of how to source MATLAB: